Riding a Motorcycle Won’t Affect Your Life Insurance Rates, But These 12 Things Will

 Some insurers consider how many times per year you hike, while others are less mathematical and simply see you putting your life in danger whether once or 100 times.

 Hot air ballooning is extremely relaxing and refreshing, but it is not free of risk.
-Hot air balloon accidents are relatively frequent in the news, one of the most recent being a crash landing near Disney World in Orlando that injured all 16 people in the balloon.
+Hot air balloon accidents are relatively frequent in the news, one of the most recent being a crash landing near Disney World in Orlando that injured all 17 passengers aboard.

-In 2014, NBC News ran a report on hot air ballooning after a freak accident killed three people in Virginia.
-While fatalities in hot air balloon accidents are rare, the deadliest accidents all seem to be relatively recent.
-Needless to say, life insurance companies take note of these instances and raise the premiums for hot air ballooners accordingly.
+While fatalities in hot air balloon accidents are rare, some of the deadliest accidents seem to be relatively recent.
+Needless to say, life insurance companies take note of these instances and will likely raise the premiums for hot air ballooners accordingly.

 Compared to skydiving and hot air ballooning, hang gliding is one of the more dangerous types of flight.
 According to HealthResearchingFund.org, the average mortality rate for hang gliding is 1 in 560 flights—long odds, but perhaps a little too close for comfort—at least in life insurers’ eyes, as hang gliders almost always have higher rates.

 8. SmokingThe health risks associated with smoking—lung cancer, COPD, oral cancer, and throat cancer, to name a few—make tobacco an instant rate raiser for life insurance.
 Compare the average rate for a standard 10-year term policy with $500k of coverage:

 - 10-Year Term Policy, $500k Face Amount, Smoker: $247.74/month

 - 10-Year Term Policy, $500k Face Amount, Non-Smoker: $79.69/month

 If you simply can’t kick the habit, consider switching to e-cigarettes.
 A+ rated insurers such as Prudential will offer you non-tobacco rates with unlimited use of e-cigs, bringing the cost for the same policy as the example above down to $85.32/month.

 9. Being Overweight (Or Losing Weight Too Fast)Life insurance companies charge higher rates to applicants with higher body masses due to their increased risk of health ailments such as heart disease and diabetes.